 In 2015 the common European capital requirement rules became effective for Faroese credit institutions.
-CRD IV and CRR are the European implementation of the Basel III rules.
+CRD IV and CRR are the European implementation of the Basel III framework.
 The rules contain comprehensive transitional and phase-in provisions regarding capital and liquidity requirements.

-In November 2015 the Danish FSA identified Betri Banki as a systemically important financial institution (SIFI) in the Faroe Islands.
+The Danish FSA has identified Betri Banki as a systemically important financial institution (SIFI) in the Faroe Islands.
 SIFI institutions are subject to more rigorous supervision by the FSA.
 SIFI institutions are also subject to additional requirements, e.g. additional solvency requirements.
-For Betri Banki this entailed a SIFI buffer to the capital requirement of 1.2% in 2017, increasing annually to 2% in 2019.

-Banks in the Faroe Islands have also been subject to a capital conservation buffer, which was 1.25% in 2017, increasing annually to 2.5% in 2019.
+Banks in the Faroe Islands have also been subject to a capital conservation buffer, which was 1.875% in 2018, increasing to 2.5% in 2019.
 In addition to this, banks may also be required to reserve capital for countercyclical fluctuations in the economy, as well as requirements that will serve as collateral for special fluctuations.

-For this purpose, the "Det systemiske risikoråd" has, in consultation with the Faroese authorities, imposed an additional requirement of 1%, which will serve as collateral for special fluctuations.
-This additional requirement is effective as of 1 January 2018 and is reviewed annually.
+For this purpose, the "Det systemiske risikoråd" has, in consultation with Faroese authorities, recommended the activation of an additional buffer that will serve as collateral for special fluctuations.
+This additional buffer was 1%, effective from 1 January 2018, increasing to 2% from 1 January 2019.

-The countercyclical buffer for the Faroes, which is fixed every quarter by the Danish Minister for Business, Industry and Financial Affairs, has so far been fixed at 0%.
+The countercyclical buffer for the Faroes, which is fixed every quarter by the Danish Minister for Industry, Business and Financial Affairs, has so far been fixed at 0%.